valii2334/xrechnung_xml_validator/README.md

 At this moment we check against XRechnung 3.0.2 rules released in 2024-10-31.

-Only this version is supported because we calculate the SHA256 Checksum of the JAR file.
+Only this version is supported because we calculate the SHA256 Checksum of the JAR file and we compare it to the saved value from `VALIDATION_JAR_SHA256_CHECKSUM`.

 ## Installation